 Do we understand where the problem comes from?

-“Problem can't be solved on the level it was created” said Einstein, and I completely agree.
-In order to solve complex issues we must understand what the cause is and work on the complex solution that will tackle problem from every angle.
+“Problem can’t be solved on the level it was created,” said Einstein, and I completely agree.
+In order to solve complex issues, we must understand what the cause is and work on the complex solution that will tackle a problem from every angle.
 So what could be the greater issue underneath the tip of the iceberg called “Body Dissatisfaction” and everything that follows from there?

 Bearing that definition in mind, would it be right to assume that by simply recruiting fuller models we will solve emotional issues for every insecure person?
 I doubt it.

 Symptom, not the cause of the problem

 There is a vast body of evidence supporting the theory that images of thin models, quite frankly, annoy people.
 These reports however hardly demonstrate how internalization of the media images occurs.
 It is not clear how looking at a picture or listening to information concerning physical appearances could alter the subject’s views.
 The internalization process, however, seems stronger for women who had more invested in their physical appearances than those who did not, thereby indicating that all women are not affected by mass media in the same way.